 Which got me thinking, I do like this idea of writing critically about all art, but I think specifically there's something I really enjoyed with writing about games.
 Simultaneously to all this I had been playing a lot of Dreams.
 I was a big fan of Media Molecule's previous games, and I think with Dreams something really connected with me because it brought out my love of multimedia storytelling.
 This is an engine that can make games, but it can also do music and animation and film and sculpture all within the same creation suite.
 In that sense it democratises the creation process by making it all accessible through the same toolset.

 So when I noticed the job opening at Mm, it was perfect for me, but at the time I was more of a lurker in the coMmunity.
 I created a lot in my spare time, but I didn't really release a lot.
 I was always browsing and searching because I was interested in seeing what people were up to with the tools and how they were evolving.
 So when I applied for the job, I was able to show that I understood how the game and the search engines worked through my own experience of the game, but having the journalism experience and clear passion for games helped a lot too.
 So it's an unusual journey, but also a very lucky and serendipitous one.

-Is there any advice you have for other people that are potentially interested in a similar kind of career?
+Do you have any advice you have for other people that are interested in a similar career?